dscroft/wm9QF_programming_for_artificial_intelligence_labs/python_basics_variables_functions_methods/python_basics_variables_functions_methods.md

 @learning_objectives

-- Assign values to variables
+- Assign values to variables.
+- Understand the default data types in Python.
-- Identify and use functions
+- Identify and use functions.
-- Identify and use methods
+- Identify and use methods.

 @end